 In most cases, either the employer can help train you or they can live with your learning curve.
 This feeling is more common than you may think.
 Just don’t do it alone.
 Make sure you enlist the help of your boss and willing co-workers.
 As well as any self-learning through networking and available online information and courses.

 If you show eagerness to succeed and willingness to work hard, you can often gain just enough additional competence to feel ok about trying for more.
 It takes time.
 And faith in yourself to eventually get there.
 And if you can’t, at least you know you’ve tried your best.
 That’s all anyone can do.

 If it still doesn’t work out, you may have gained something you can take with you anyway.
 And at that point, you can leave feeling good that you tried your best.
 Not every job fits every person.
 I’ve had jobs where I just wasn’t cut out for it, and still excelled in many other ones.
 Still, it pays to at least give where you are your best shot — with some support from those around you.

-A few final words about feeling incompetent at work
+A bit more about feeling incompetent

 So all that said, before rushing into a new job and hoping that it’s better, have the courage to face your own insecurities right where you are.
 In the very job that’s bringing on all these self-doubts.

 If you can overcome your insecurities where you are, then you will be better able to handle a new job, should you still want it.
 Whatever it is.
 Wherever it is.
 You have nothing to lose and much to gain.